PyCQA/redbaron/docs/basics.rst

     red = RedBaron("hello = 'Hello World!'\nprint hello")
     red

-As you can see, when displayed, a RedBaron instance renders to the actual content so you easily see what you are doing when playing interactively with it (just like a BeautifulSoup instance).
+As you can see, when displayed in a shell, a RedBaron instance renders to the actual content so you easily see what you are doing when playing interactively with it (just like a BeautifulSoup instance).